Many people think Polynesian tribal tattoos are just decorative, but these designs symbolize strength with deep cultural meanings.

 • Turtle (Honu): This animal represents longevity, health, and harmony with nature, symbolizing good fortune and safe journeys.

-• Sun (Ra): This symbol represents leadership, brilliance, and prosperity and is revered across Polynesian cultures as a symbol of life itself.
+• Sun (Ra): This symbol represents leadership, brilliance, and prosperity and is revered across Polynesian cultures as a symbol of life.

 • Spearheads (Uma): Reflect a warrior’s skill and authority, embodying determination in facing challenges.